HomeBlog

 Where it may fall short

 It is weaker when the immediate need is faster demand detection and pipeline response.
-The model focuses on visibility, strategy, production and distribution, not CRM routing, signal monitoring or client-owned sales workflows.
+The model focuses on visibility, strategy, production and distribution, not CRM routing, signal monitoring or client-side sales workflows.
 It is a weaker fit when the core problem is not content throughput but timing and action.

 Cost, control and compounding